nealcrook/nascom/nascom4/cpm/README.md

 ..
 Added 4 bytes to the BIOS workspace.
 Can find it at a fixed offset from the start of the BIOS.

+Next: clean up the scripts, build full set of disks, store a lump here that is CP/M and lump in polydos that is polydos, with tools to combine and split them?
+Add "standard" boot disk, Add the VFC ROM to the boot menu

+Problem: how to bootstrap load the new system on N4 hardware?
+Currently, the VFC ROM image is baked into the FPGA and cannot be changed.
+I could create a stand-alone boot loader (defeating the object of my patched ROM) and load it in high memory, start it up and have it do all the init -- including calling the initialisation routine in the ROM.
+Put it at f000 where the video memory will eventually be located and it should be invisible and leave no footprint.